Summer Savory: A Herb With a Lovely Flavor and Aroma

 Summer savory is a component of the herbal mixture known as "Herbes de Provence".
 This mixture was originally associated with the region of Provence in France and was made from savory and other herbs that grew locally, such as thyme, basil, fennel, marjoram, and lavender flowers.
 The modern product varies in composition and is often produced in other areas of the world instead of Provence, but it generally still contains savory.

 Herbes de Provence is used to season grilled and barbecued meats and is added to stews and breads.
 As with all herbs and spices, individuals have their favorite ways to use thIs tasty mixture of plants.

 The Bean Herb

 Summer Savory for Bean Digestion

 In Germany, summer savory is known as bohnenkraut, which means "bean herb".
 It's added to beans not only to improve their taste but also to prevent the flatulence that people often experience after eating them.

-Beans don't cause me any problems even when I don't add summer savory to them, so I can't report on the effectiveness of savory for dealing with bean difficulties.
+Beans don't cause me any problems even when I don't add summer savory to them, so I can't report on the effectiveness of savory for dealing with the potential problems.
 I buy canned beans which were soaked before being canned and start by eating small quantities of beans if I haven't eaten them for a while.
 Both of these strategies help the body to process the beans.

 Why Do Beans Cause Flatulence?